 - Using WIN32OLE from DRb (DRb can not be used without Threads).

 - Using WIN32OLE indirectly (e.g. through Sys::ProcTable).

 My specific case was a DRb server that examined processes using Sys::ProcTable, which happen to use WIN32OLE.
 This causes an exception.
 Attached is a simple script that recreates the problem.
 Note that in this simple case, WIN32OLE is only invokes once, and only from one single thread (and it still throws the exception).

 Updated by headius (Charles Nutter) over 8 years ago

 We struggled with this a bit on JRuby too while implementing win32ole.
 The contract under which we implemented it also called for high concurrency, so we needed to figure out the right bits and pieces and threading models and so on.

 Is it possible for you to try this with JRuby + jruby-win32ole gem?
 If it works, then what we did might help MRI.

-Updated by enebo (Thomas Enebo) about 8 years ago
+Updated by enebo (Thomas Enebo) over 8 years ago

 JRuby's implementation should be prone to the same problems when accessing an STA service from multiple threads.
 The fact that it works should probably be considered luck more than anything.
 I agree with the original reporters statement that thread-safety is the users problem to work around.